yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

 3. Once you enter the necessary values for both HTTPS and No proxy, click on `Set Proxy` to set the proxy configuration.

+Power Menu
+__________

+1. The top right corner of the TI Apps Launcher is dedicated for the Power Menu.

+.. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62PX')

+    2. The Power Menu supports Shutdown, Reboot, Suspend to RAM and Exit (from TI Apps Launcher) functions.

+    ..
+Image:: /images/ti-apps-launcher-powermenu1.png
+       :height: 400

+.. ifconfig:: CONFIG_part_variant not in ('AM62X', 'AM62PX')

+    2. The Power Menu supports Shutdown, Reboot and Exit (from TI Apps Launcher) functions.

+    ..
+Image:: /images/ti-apps-launcher-powermenu2.png
+       :height: 400

 Building the TI Apps Launcher
 -----------------------------